What schools will benefit from Pupil Equity funding?

 The methodology and allocations may change, however, as we improve the data that we have on free school meal registrations, but this will be discussed with local government.

-What can headteachers use the Pupil Equity Fund for?
+What can headteachers use the Pupil Equity Funding for?

 The funding can be used on resources (including staff), provided that it is used to help improve outcomes for children and young people who are affected by poverty.